Skip to content

 PROJECT

-Risk and Resiliency in Ministry Workers
+Risk and Resilience in High Stress and Ministry Contexts

-Aid workers, mission workers, and urban ministry workers have chosen to work in environments that include both chronic and potentially traumatic stressors.
+Aid workers, mission workers, first responders, and urban ministry workers have chosen to work in environments that include both chronic and potentially traumatic stressors.
 By the very nature of the work, they are confronted with suffering, but they work to improve the lives of others.
 These research projects seek to identify the ways that certain personal, organizational, and contextual factors may contribute to better or poorer outcomes.
 Projects include:

 • Longitudinal study examining various factors of organizational stress and resilience across an aid worker’s time of deployment (Melissa Beth Huston).